 Sir Walter Raleigh sought to establish an empire in the New World after having gained considerable favor from Queen Elizabeth I by suppressing rebellions in Ireland.
 On March 25, 1584, the Queen granted Raleigh a charter for the colonization of the area of North America known as Virginia.
 Raleigh and Elizabeth I intended that the venture should provide riches from the New World and a base from which to send privateers on raids against the treasure fleets of Spain.
 Raleigh himself never visited North America, although he led expeditions in 1595 and 1617 to South America's Orinoco River basin in search of the legendary golden city of El Dorado.
 Supplying the colonists became troublesome due to continuing war with Spain.
 The end of the colony in 1587 is unrecorded; as a result, the Roanoke settlement is referred to as the "Lost Colony."
 There are multiple hypotheses as to the fate of the colonists, including integration into local indigenous tribes.

 Henry Hudson was an English sea explorer and navigator in the early 17th century.
-Hudson made two attempts on behalf of English merchants to find a prospective Northwest Passage via a route above the Arctic Circle.
-He explored the region around the modern New York metropolitan area and is known for exploring the river which eventually was named for him, thereby laying the foundation for Dutch colonization of the region.
+Hudson made two attempts on behalf of English merchants to find a prospective northwest passage via a route above the Arctic Circle.
+He explored the region around the modern-day New York metropolitan area and is known for exploring the river which eventually was named for him, thereby laying the foundation for Dutch colonization of the region.
 In 1611, Hudson discovered a strait and immense bay on his final expedition while searching for the Northwest Passage.
 After wintering on the shore of James Bay, Hudson wanted to press on to the west, but most of his crew mutinied.
-The mutineers cast Hudson, his son, and seven others adrift.
-The Hudsons, and those cast off at their side, were never seen again.
+The mutineers cast Hudson, his son, and seven others adrift, and they were never seen again.

 Giovanni da Verrazzano